Citrix ADC MPX 14xxx

 The following components are visible on the back panel of the MPX 14020/14030/14040/14060/14080/14100 appliance:

-Two 240 GB removable solid-state drives (SSDs).
-These appliances are a redundant array of independent disks (RAID) devices.
+Two 240 GB or larger removable solid-state drives in a redundant array of independent disks (RAID) configuration.
 In a RAID configuration, the same data is stored on multiple drives to improve performance, increase storage capacity, lower the risk of data loss, and provide fault tolerance.
 The two SSDs store the same data.
 If one fails and you replace it, the new SSD mirrors the other one.

 - Power switch, which turns power to the appliance on or off.
 Press the switch for less than two seconds to turn off the power.